Level 2 Sports Trainer

 To enrol, students must be a minimum of 16 years of age.
 Children under 16 may be accepted on a case-by-case basis upon application to their local SMA state branch (in the state where the course is to be held).
 This ensures the student has the necessary skills to undertake training and assessment requirements.

 The course comprises a minimum of 19 hours of instruction.
-The course units may be delivered either over consecutive days or a longer period of time depending on the mode of delivery.
+The course units may be delivered over consecutive days, or a longer period of time depending on the mode of delivery.
+Please check with the SMA Office located in your State or Territory to confirm course dates.

 Students will be assessed as follows: